Skip to Main Content

 1. Articles must be made publicly available in PubMed Central (PMC) no more than 12 months after the publication date.*

-• After the three-month window, articles without a PMCID will have a non-compliant status, even if the manuscript is being processed in NIHMS (see explanation).
-Method A journals without a PMCID will show "in process".
+• After the 3-month window, articles without a PMCID will have a non-compliant status, even if the manuscript is being processed in NIHMS (see explanation).

-5. Even if an investigator is not an author on a paper, NIH holds the PI responsible for papers resulting from their award.
+5. Even if an investigator is not an author on a paper, NIH holds the PI responsible for all papers resulting from their award.

 Why is this policy important to me?